su8/pinky-bar/README.md

 If you compile your kernel from source code make sure to include your cpu and motherboard sensors as **modules** and not inlined.

+Just an example if you use FreeBSD - acpi/aibs, coretemp/amdtemp.

 ![](img/cpu-temp.png)
 ![](img/mobo-temp.png)